Immanuel Mar Thoma Church, Virginia

-Immanuel Mar Thoma Church, Virginia is the first parish in the state of Virginia in the United States, under Diocese of North America and Europe of Mar Thoma Syrian Church of Malabar in India.
+Immanuel Mar Thoma Church, Virginia is the first parish in the U.S. state of Virginia, under Diocese of North America and Europe of Mar Thoma Syrian Church of Malabar in India.
 Immanuel Mar Thoma Church, VA currently conducts its Holy Communion Service at Aldie, Virginia.
 The Parish is currently led by Vicar Rev. Shiju Robert.

 Malankara Mar Thoma Syrian Church

 Malankara Mar Thoma Syrian Church (Malankara Mar Thoma Suriyani Sabha as it is called in native Malayalam) is one of the oldest groups of praticising Christians in the world.
 In the traditional accounts of the Saint Thomas Christians of India, it is believed that Saint Thomas (also called Didimus or Thomas, the doubter) came to Muziris on the south west coast of India in AD 52 and laid the foundations of Christianity in this part of the world.

 Mar Thoma Church in the United States

 The history of the Mar Thoma Church in the North American and European continents represents the dreams and aspirations of the faithful members of the Church.
 Commencing as a small prayer group in Queens, New York, in 1972, the first approved parish was recognized in New York in 1976.
 From this humble beginning, the Mar Thoma Church began to immeasurably grow within the last 30 years.
 In terms of functionality, the churches in this part of the world were grouped as a Zone of the Mar Thoma Church in 1982.